-We have been asked to perform an audit of the Service's financial statements (the "financial statements") in accordance with Canadian public sector accounting standards ("PSAS") as at and for the year ending December 31, 2017.
+We have been asked to perform an audit of the Service's financial statements (the "financial statements") in accordance with Canadian public sector accounting standards ("PSAS") as at and for the year ending December 31, 2018.
 Our audit will be conducted in accordance with Canadian generally accepted auditing standards ("GAAS").

-The terms and conditions of our engagement are described in the draft engagement letter, which is included in Appendix 5.
-Our engagement letter should be signed on behalf of the Finance and Audit Committee and management.
+The terms and conditions of our engagement are described in the draft master services agreement, which is included in Appendix 5.
+Our master services agreement should be signed on behalf of the Finance and Audit Committee and management.